C11online/dex2/README.md

   ✔ should check equal client balanceB changed, expected receiving qtyB

 ## load test for  DEX-core-smart-contracts
 Testing several simultaneous swaps to observe their parallel execution from different DEX clients smart contract to one DEX pair smart contract, during this test each script add msgs load about 0.5 - 1 msg/sec.
+During test observe stable DEXpair working under load level about 5-10  msg/sec and average swap speed 10 sec, which means that concurrent requests will be processed correctly

 ### in separate console windows `npm run test:load1`,then ... ,then `npm run test:load10`
 ### `npm run test:load1`